 Paying attention to interest rates is key when you’re comparing savings accounts.
 But you should also use a calculator to crunch some numbers.

 Let’s say you’re deciding between a savings account that pays 1.7 percent APY and one that pays 1.85 percent APY.
-If you’re depositing $700, the difference between the amount of interest you’d earn through either account is less than a dollar.
+If you’re depositing $700, the difference between the amount of interest you’d earn through either account is about a dollar.
 But if you’re depositing $50,000, you’d earn an extra $76 by picking the account with the higher yield.

 If you’re looking for a secure account that pays more interest, take a look at the best high-yield CDs.
 Like savings accounts, they’re insured by the federal government and offer a guaranteed rate of return.